azhar1038/Sudoku-CNN/README.md

 # Sudoku-CNN
-A sudoku solver using CNN
+A sudoku solver using CNN.
+You can download the dataset from [Kaggle](https://www.kaggle.com/bryanpark/sudoku)